 Small differences in measurements one way or another are not significant because they are within the margin of error of the supply chain model.
 Good opinion polls and research surveys operate with acceptable margins of error defined as 2 – 4 percent with a 95 percent confidence interval.
 This is also true of good supply chain models and simulations.
 Results shown by simulations are accurate within a margin of error.
 That margin of error is mostly dependent on the time span of a simulation.
 The longer the time span of the simulation the greater the margin of error will be.

 Weather forecasts are created by simulations based on weather models.
 If a 5-day forecast made on Sunday predicts 2 inches of rain on Wednesday afternoon, but it actually rains 2.3 inches on Wednesday evening, does this mean the weather model is wrong?
 No, it does not.
 It means that with the data available when the forecast was made (several days in advance) that was the best estimate that could be made.
 As more current data is fed into the model and the days go by, the forecast results change with changes in the input data.
 In forecasts and simulations this variability in predictions created by small differences in input data is known as the “Butterfly Effect”.
 This is illustrated in the picture below showing the predicted track of a hurricane.
 In the first few days the predictions are tightly packed, but as the days increase the individual predictions become more dispersed.

-SCM Globe simulations are typically focused on forecasting for 15 to 30-day periods to achieve the accuracy of shorter term forecasts.
+SCM Globe simulations are typically focused on 15, 30, and 60-day periods to achieve the accuracy of shorter term forecasts.
 Despite slight variations in the input data used to define supply chain models, simulations show which designs work best in any given situation.
 They show whether trucks or railroads or airplanes deliver the lowest costs.
 They show the best locations for different facilities, and they show how inventory flows through those facilities.
 They also identify facilities where problems are most likely to occur, and provide data for deciding how to fix these problems.